 ATS and WAAF in World War II

 Women of all walks of life and age groups, married and single, joined up.
 In some cases, both husband and wife joined.
 Some were illiterate and some were highly educated.
-A great many were recent young immigrants, mostly Youth Aliyah graduates who had no permanent homes in the country.
+A great many were recent young immigrants, mostly Youth Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah graduates who had no permanent homes in the country.

 Basic training of a month took place in the central British military base at Sarafand in Palestine.
 The women were posted to sixteen ATS units in Palestine, Egypt, Syria and Lebanon.
 Toward the end of the war a number of ATS were sent to Italy and Austria.
 ATS camps were separate companies under women officers.
 The top echelon was entirely British; only two companies were fully under “Palestinian” command.
 The women’s army identification numbers ran as W/Pal and they wore the insignia “Palestine” on their sleeves.